enzedonline/Human-Activity-Recognition-Using-Smartphones-master/README.md

         bind_cols(id, subjects, activity, x)
 	}

-The above function completes the following steps:
+The above function completes the following project requirements:

 **Step 2**
 The `read_fwf` command pulls in only desired data using the column indices founds in the `get_mean_std_cols()` function.
 Additionally, since we know that the columns from this data source are all of type `number`, we can set this before reading to improve performance and avoid R needing to run 'best guess' algorithms.